 What you Need to Do Before Working with a Brand and Website Designer

-You’ve seen other business owners with beautiful logo designs and gorgeous websites, and now you’re ready for your brand to look that good!
-If you’ve never done it before, you may be wondering what to do before working with a brand designer.
+You’ve seen other business owners launch incredible rebrands, and now you’re ready for your brand identity and website to look that good.
+But if you’ve never done it before, you may be wondering what to do before working with a brand designer.

-Before emailing a designer and diving right in, there are a few things you should have prepared before starting your brand or website design project, so you can see the most success.
+Before reaching out to a designer and starting your brand or website design project, there are a few things you should have prepared, so you can see the most success.

 Make Sure your Business Name is Legal

 Of course your business needs a name before you can design a brand identity around it!
-But you need to make sure you can legally use that name before you do anything else.
-In other words, you won’t be infringing on anyone else’s trademark by using it.
+But you need to make sure you can legally use that name before you do anything else, so you won’t be infringing on anyone else’s trademark by using it.

 Why is this important?
 You don’t want to invest a good chunk of money on a brand identity, only to receive a cease and desist letter from someone who already owns your business name.
 This will force you to scrap everything, wasting precious time and money.

 So what do you do?
-Well, I can’t give actual legal advice (designer, not a lawyer).
+I’m not a lawyer, so I can’t officially give legal advice.
 But I do know that if your business is not named after yourself (ex.
-Lucy Pevensie Photography), I highly suggest at least conducting a due diligence search with a trusted lawyer.
-He or she will conduct a thorough search in your industry to make sure your business name is a-okay to use before you invest in brand design.
+Lucy Pevensie Photography), I highly suggest conducting a due diligence search with a trusted lawyer.
+He or she will conduct a thorough search in your industry to make sure your business name is safe to use before you invest in brand design.

 (P.S.
 If you decide to work with Homeward, we can include this step as an add-on to your branding project!)